redhat-cip/software-factory/docs/deploy.rst

 Multi-node deployment
 ---------------------

-Multi-node deployment is still a work in progess.
+Multi-node deployment is still a work in progress.
 However all services are configured in virtual domains and are designed to run independently.
 Integration tests are currently testing two types of deployments (called reference architectures):

 * 1node-allinone: all services run on the same instance.